Enterprise Risk

 • Accepting Risk: The first choice is to merely accept the risk.
 Even though nothing is being done to address the risk, the risk has been identified up to management who is know explicitly aware of the risk.

-• Risk Transfer: is the process of finding a third party willing to bear a giving risk, usually for a fee.
-The classic example of risk transfer is the purchasing of insurance against the risk.
 Risk transfer can create new risks that need to be monitored.
-In particular, when buying insurance, the insuror could become insolvent prior to having to pay a claim.
+In particular, when buying insurance, the insurer could become insolvent prior to having to pay a claim.
 Hence, buying insurance adds an element of credit risk to a company's books.

 Enterprise Risk and Industry Structure